Almas-Studio/.github/profile/README.md

 ## This Is Almas Studio

-The final goal of this project is to create the "Alams Studio" Project but we not there yet.
+The final goal of this organization is to create the "Alams Studio" Project but we are not there yet.

 This organization is home to "Prayer Times" and "Meme Box"!